BoevaLab/UniversalEPI/README.md

 ## Step 2: Extract Genomic Features from Stage 1

 1. Create a new config file for your cell line or condition in [`./Stage1/`](https://github.com/BoevaLab/UniversalEPI/tree/main/Stage1).
-See [`./Stage1/`](https://github.com/BoevaLab/UniversalEPI/tree/main/Stage1) for more details on this.
+See [`./Stage1/`](https://github.com/BoevaLab/UniversalEPI/tree/main/Stage1) for more details.
 2. Store the genomic inputs
    ```
    python ./Stage1/store_inputs.py --cell_line imr90
    ```
    This will store parquet files containing DNA-sequence, ATAC-seq, and mappability data at `./data/stage1_outputs/predict_imr90/`.
 By default, all chromosomes will be used.
 To use a subset of chromosomes, mention the chromosomes under "chromosome: predict:" in [`./Stage1/configs/datamodule/validation/cross_cell.yaml`](https://github.com/BoevaLab/UniversalEPI/blob/main/Stage1/configs/datamodule/validation/cross-cell.yaml).

+Preprocessed data for the HepG2 cell line can downloaded [here](https://polybox.ethz.ch/index.php/s/h98bgYpFbVquZrK).

 <br/>